MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 2. What served as a first Constitution before the ratification of the official one?
     Artuckes of confederation
 3. Why did it fail?
-   The state were against each other  and there was high inflation and high taxes

--   Weakness of …………………………. (prevailing self-interest of the single States – it was a union only in name)
+-   Weakness of union (prevailing self-interest of the single States – it was a union only in name)

--   Inflation caused by ……………………………………………..
+-   Inflation caused by printing of money

--   High taxes on farmers leading to a bloody uprising in 1786 called “……………………………………………………”
+-   High taxes on farmers leading to a bloody uprising in 1786 called “Shays rebellion”

 4. What took place in Philadelphia in 1787?
 Who chaired it?
+The national conventon, with 55 union delegates and chaired by George Washington

 5. The ratification of the new Constitution was achieved by means of some Compromises: